alessiotullio97/face-recognition/README.md

 and the part of code developed by you.

 ## PERFOMANCE EVALUATION:
-You have to carry out a thorough performance evaluation, possibly in verification mode, and results must be reported in the report.
+You have to carry out a through performance evaluation, possibly in verification mode, and results must be reported in the report.